Selling and Purchasing Businesses

-For business sales, acquisitions and mergers Hewetts have the experience and expertise to help you through the process.
-Acquiring or selling a company is a major process and requires considerable legal expertise, not just the preparing and drafting of documents, but also in advising on the easiest route forward given the myriad things that must be taken into account.
+For business sales, acquisitions and mergers of any size Hewetts have the experience and expertise to help you through the process.
+Acquiring or selling a company is a major process and requires considerable legal expertise in numerous fields, not just in the preparing and drafting of the numerous documents that are required, but also in advising in practical terms on the easiest routes forward given the myriad elements that must be taken into account.
+We can offer experienced and practical legal advice.
+We are based in Reading but operate a national service.

 1. Can I split the purchase price so that I pay for property and goodwill of the business separately?